 If a designer has a bad habit of bypassing any of these steps, everyone suffers.
 It’s just as easy to work toward good habits as it is to revert to bad ones.

-Then a designer will become aware if they start to slip into any of the following bad habits.
+Then a designer will become aware if they start to slip into any of the following bad graphic design habits.

-1. Poor Typography Choices
+1 – Poor Typography Choices

-Some of the poor decisions are the type that is illegible, too many different types, and applying type that doesn’t go with the content.
+Some of the bad graphic design habits are the type that is illegible, too many different types, and applying type that doesn’t go with the content.